RedAngel121/NytePack/README.md

 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
 - [ ] Recreate the entire modlist from scratch to change the progression and add new DIM mods to simulate grinding out of hell into heaven
   - Maybe something more like: Nether > Undergarden > Abydos > Twilight > Cavum Tenebrae > End > Aether
-  - More Dims?
+  - Get More Dims and organize them
-  - Different Order?

 # Ongoing Changes:
 - Progression balances making things more even across the board